Original Child Singer’s Crooked Teeth Was Considered Damaging For China’s International Image

 Officials have now admitted that the voice that rang out through the vast Birds Nest stadium was really that of seven-year-old Yang Peiyi, who may have had the voice of an angel but whose crooked teeth made her unsuitable for the opening ceremony’s top spot.

-The revelation has stirred up an online furore in China’s internet chat rooms and on comment pages.
+The revelation has stirred up an online furore in

 Many are not amused to learn that the nine-year-old whose coy smile and pigtails won the hearts of the world during Friday night’s opening extravaganza was chosen more for her cuteness than her talent.